mebrooks01/Mars-Bot/README.md

 All photos are used via [JPL's Image Use Policy](https://www.jpl.nasa.gov/jpl-image-use-policy/) and are provided Courtesy of NASA/JPL-Caltech.

-I do not own any of the photos, videos and or sensor data "Mars Bot" uses.
+I do not own any of the photos, videos, and/or sensor data "Mars Bot" uses.